What is Cyber Security Management?

 As technological interconnectivity increases and terms such as the ‘Internet of Things’ and the ‘Fourth Industrial Revolution’ become more realised, the benefits from such intricate networks increase, but so do the risks.

-The chemical industry, as it becomes more computer controlled and automated is far from immune from cyber attack, and in many ways a prime target for those that want to steal, damage or cause mayhem.
-Cyber attacks may not simply expose information or affect production but may also corrupt or influence computer systems to push equipment out of safety limits, causing physical damage to equipment, or even people.
+The chemical industry, as it becomes more computer controlled and automated is far from immune from cyber attack.
+In many ways, it is a prime target for those that want to steal, damage or cause mayhem.
+Cyber attacks may not simply expose information or affect production but may also corrupt or influence computer systems.
+This is to push equipment out of safety limits, causing physical damage to equipment, or even people.
 The inherent danger in many chemicals themselves also increase the risk to life.

-At a less immediately dangerous level, cyber attacks may cause the leaking of sensitive data or client information, or the unwitting violation of safety and environmental standards.
-Although less harmful, such attacks could still mean the closure of a facility, through lack of customer trust or regulation breach, just as easily as an explosion or leak could.
+At a less dangerous level, cyber attacks may cause the leaking of sensitive data, client information, or the violation of safety and environmental standards.
+Although less harmful, such attacks could still mean the closure of a facility, through lack of customer trust or regulation breach.
+This is just as easily as an explosion or leak could.

 The scale of the problem is vast, and the chemical industry possesses some unique dangers.
-For example, over 3000 facilities in the US are considered to be at ‘high-risk’, which means they use at least one ‘chemical of interest’, this includes toxic, explosive or other potentially weaponizable compounds.
+For example, over 3000 facilities in the US are ‘high-risk’.
+This mean means they use at least one ‘chemical of interest’.
+This includes toxic, explosive or other potentially weaponizable compounds.

-One of the most well-known cyber attacks on the chemical industry occurred in 2017, when a petrochemical facility in Saudi Arabia was attacked.
-The attackers accessed a critical safety system with malware known as ‘Triton’, that exploited a bug in the Windows operating system.
-It was detected and no harm was done, but the potential for disaster was so big it became known as “the world’s most murderous malware.”
+One of the most well-known cyber attacks on the chemical industry occurred in 2017, during the attack of a petrochemical facility in Saudi Arabia.
+The attackers accessed a critical safety system with malware known as ‘Triton’.
+It exploited a bug in the Windows operating system.
+The potential for disaster was so big it became known as “the world’s most murderous malware.”

-It should not be forgotten though, that other systems besides the most critical or dramatic are targets for cyber attack.
-Non-safety systems such as HVAC (Heating, Ventilation and Air Conditioning) or Business networks may also be targets, and while there may be less immediate consequences, there can still be a serious loss to reputation and revenue.
+Other systems besides the most critical or dramatic are targets for cyber attack.
+Non-safety systems such as HVAC or Business networks may also be targets.
+While there may be less immediate consequences, this can result in loss to reputation and revenue.

 Combating Cyber Attack

-The existing physical protection of a chemical facility, the chain-link fences, the lockable doors, and security cameras can be considered part of the protection against cyber attack as the relationship between physical security and cyber security is very interlinked.
-One protects the other, and without a lock on the server room door, for instance, the best cyber security in the world becomes worthless.
+The existing physical protection of a chemical facility, the chain-link fences, the lockable doors, and security cameras are part of the protection against cyber attack.
+This is because the relationship between physical security and cyber security is very interlinked.
+One protects the other, and without a lock on the server room door, the best cyber security in the world becomes worthless.

-It is not enough to protect only one part of the facility, as a defence strategy is only as strong as its weakest link.
-It is vital to understand potential risks, and how to prevent or control them, and to create policies and processes suited to the requirements of particular areas.
+It is not enough to protect only one part of the facility, as a defense strategy is only as strong as its weakest link.
+It is vital to understand potential risks, and how to prevent or control them.
+Create policies and processes suited to the requirements of particular areas is also important.

-A system of multiple detection and preventative measures, with layers of protection complementing each other providing defence in depth, and clear plans and contingencies, increasing resilience from cyber attack is the aim of a good cyber security plan, whatever the industry.
+There needs to be a system of multiple detection and preventative measures.
+This includes layers of protection, complementing each other providing defense in depth, and clear plans and contingencies.
+This increases resilience from cyber attack is the aim of a good cyber security plan, whatever the industry.

-All this can take a lot of time and money, but there are some quick wins available, such as taking, storing, and regularly testing backups as part of a Disaster Recovery plan.
+This is time-consuming and costly, but there are some quick wins available.
+This includes taking, storing, and regularly testing backups as part of a Disaster Recovery plan.

 Governments, Organisations and Standards

-Standards such as ISA 62443 lay out cyber security plans, processes, and procedures for securing and defending industrial plants from cyber attack.
-ISA 62443 is not specifically tailored to the chemical industry but does offer an approach that can be adopted to create a comprehensive cyber security management system (CSMS).
+ISA 62443 lays out cyber security plans, processes, and procedures for securing and defending industrial plants from cyber attack.
+ISA 62443 is not specifically tailored to the chemical industry but does offer an approach.
+This includes creating a comprehensive cyber security management system (CSMS).

 Chemical companies in the US follow the CFATS (Chemical Facility Anti-Terrorism Standards) guidance for cyber security.
-This standard has evolved over time, via legislation and executive order to include not just physical attacks from terrorists, but also cyberattacks by anyone.
+This standard has evolved over time, via legislation and executive order.
+It includes not just physical attacks from terrorists, but cyberattacks by anyone.

 Slow to adapt at first, US Industry experts have realised that the CFATS must define a process that can be put in place to meet new and unexpected threats.
-The CFATS is also adapting to consider the continuous changes in technology that provide gaps that can be exploited by cyber criminals.
+The CFATS is also adapting to consider the continuous changes in technology that provide gaps that cyber criminals can exploit.

 Some recent reports, such as from the GAO (Government Accountability Office) in 2015 have been fairly scathing of the lack of preparedness in US chemical plants.
 This complacency becomes more dangerous as the world becomes more interconnected and the incident level of cyber attack increases.

-In addition, US Chemical companies that are members of the ACC (American Chemistry Council) are required to identify cybersecurity threats, implement plans to counter them and to train employees where training is needed.
+In addition, US Chemical companies that are members of the ACC (American Chemistry Council) are required to identify cybersecurity threats, implement plans to counter them and to train employees where required.

 In Europe, the European Union General Data Protection Regulation (GDPR), while primarily aimed at protecting EU citizens, also contains regulations on protecting industry from cyberattack.

 The GDPR puts the onus on companies to protect themselves and notify authorities in the event of cyber attack.
-This is to increase transparency and so that breaches cannot be hidden by a company attempting to limit reputational damage.
+This increases transparency and to prevent companies from hiding breaches, in an attempt to limit reputational damage.

-In the United Kingdom, the HSE (Health and Safety Executive) has recently released new guidance on the Operational Guidelines for IACS (Industrial Automation and Control Systems), which combined with on-site audits aim to combat the increase in cyber attack.
+In the United Kingdom, the HSE (Health and Safety Executive) released new guidance on the Operational Guidelines for IACS.

-The HSE recognise that while the chemical industry is fully onboard, there are significant actions still to be carried out to get UK plants compliant with the guidelines, and updates to the guidance is expected.
-In addition, such government initiatives as the Cyber Security Information Sharing Partnership (CISP), have been created to encourage UK industry to work together.
+The HSE recognise that there are significant actions required to get UK plants compliant with the guidelines.
+In addition, such government initiatives as the Cyber Security Information Sharing Partnership (CISP), encourage UK industry to work together.

 How things changed in 2020

-In many countries, the chemical industry is seen as an essential part of national infrastructure, equal in importance to the energy, water, and food sectors.
-The link between the chemical and pharmaceuticals sector makes the protection of plants even more important while the world works as quickly as possible to create vaccines against the global pandemic.
+The chemical industry is as an essential part of national infrastructure throughout many countries.
+It is of equal importance to the energy, water, and food sectors.
+The link between the chemical and pharmaceuticals sector makes the protection of plants even more important.

 Almost everyone that works, now works in a different way from how they worked in 2019.
 Many employees that were previously office-based now work at home, creating the need for increased security around logging in, password protection and authentication.
-Many industrial workers must still work at their plants, but the additional infrastructure required to keep people safe from COVID-19 infection is an extra burden that must be assessed, controlled, and managed.
+Many industrial workers must still work at their plants, but the additional infrastructure required to keep people safe from COVID-19 infection is an extra burden that requires assessment, control, and management.

 How Asset Guardian can help

-Cyber threats to the Chemical Industry are on the increase leading to the requirement for increasingly sophisticated defences.
+Cyber threats to the Chemical Industry are on the increase leading to the requirement for increasingly sophisticated defenses.

-Standards such as ISA 62443 require that a facility at risk from a cyber attack is protected by a set of principles, processes, procedures, and tools collectively known as a CSMS (Cyber Security Management System).
+Standards such as ISA 62443 require that a facility at risk from a cyber attack protects itself through the use of a CSMS (Cyber Security Management System).

 Cyber attacks come in many forms, and while recent ransomware attacks have been more newsworthy and spectacular, more common, and insidious forms of attack such as phishing and pretexting are just as dangerous.
-These can be countered through rigorous authorisation and authentication systems and through user awareness training.
+Rigorous authorisation and authentication systems and through user awareness training can counter these.

-Another key defence against cyber attack is the use of a Disaster Resilience and Recovery plan, and a key part of the recovery plan is to ensure that verified backups are stored regularly in a secure location isolated from the live system.
+Another key defense against cyber attack is the use of a Disaster Resilience and Recovery plan.
+A key part of the recovery plan is to ensure the regular storing of backups in a secure location isolated from the live system.

-The use of an integrated solution is recommended for organisations that face cyber security threats as these threats rarely occur in isolation.
-A solution that also records and tracks all other aspects of the industrial complex, such as configuration and obsolescence management will ensure not only compliance to industry standards, but aid in disaster recovery, user management, auditing and many other activities associated with the countering of cybersecurity threats.
+The use of an integrated solution can benefit organisations that face cyber security threats as these threats rarely occur in isolation.
+A solution that also records and tracks all other aspects of the industrial complex is beneficial.
+This includes configuration and obsolescence management.
+This will ensure compliance to industry standards, and aid in disaster recovery, user management and auditing.